Radioactiverm/Radioactiverm/README.md

 ---

-> "The quieter you are, the more you are able to hear."
+> "Are you a 1?
+Or are you a 0?"
+> Fuck society.